-8 Donabedian A. Evaluating the quality of medical care.
-Milbank Memorial Fund Quarterly 1966;44:166-206 components of care that can be reliably measured and that clinicians have more direct control over.
+Medical practitioners have generally been more comfortable with the use of clinical indicators which measure practice processes and clinical activities, as these are components of care that can be reliably measured and that clinicians have more direct control over.
 All of the incentives provided under the Practice Incentive Scheme for example, either reflect a practice process or clinical activity.